 Books, videos, and other resources about the U.S. Constitution, Amendments, Bill of Rights, constitutional law, and related topics can be checked out from the WSU Libraries.
-Click on the 'Books and Videos' link above to get some ideas, or search WSU WorldCat or Griffin, the online catalogs.
+Click on the 'Books and Videos' link above to get some ideas, or search the WSU catalog, Search It.

 Primary Documents in American History: the Constitution (Library of Congress) The American Memory History Collection includes the full-text of documents providing background on the framing and writing of the Constitution such as Elliot's Debates, Farrand's Records, and Documents from the Continental Congress and the Constitutional Convention, 1774-1789.